dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1062](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1062): Validate arguments of public methods

-An externally visible method dereferences one of its reference arguments without verifying whether that argument is null (Nothing in Visual Basic).
+An externally visible method dereferences one of its reference arguments without verifying whether that argument is null ('Nothing' in Visual Basic).
 All reference arguments that are passed to externally visible methods should be checked against null.
-If appropriate, throw an ArgumentNullException when the argument is null or add a Code Contract precondition asserting non-null argument.
+If appropriate, throw an \ArgumentNullException\ when the argument is null or add a Code Contract precondition asserting non-null argument.
 If the method is designed to be called only by known assemblies, you should make the method internal.

 |Item|Value|
 |-|-|